Skip to Content

 All Californians should be able to get good-paying jobs, build businesses as entrepreneurs if they choose to, and be financially secure.
 We will support efforts that advance workforce development and entrepreneurship for communities of color and low-income communities.

 Improving health outcomes is not just a matter of promoting good jobs and increasing income — it’s also about building assets and the confidence and cushion that wealth provides to expand opportunities.
-This portfolio also includes the work of our re-entry program to create opportunities for women recently released from prison to succeed.
-Read more to learn more about leaders we’ve funded in this work.

 More Information